kenlowrie/smd/docs/section/helpers-doc.md

 [link.ug_helpers]
 [wrap_h.chapter(t="## **helpers.md** built-ins")]

-**helpers.md** contains a set of built-ins probably best described as macros, that declares a set of commonly used tags, constants and other useful things to help with creating content.
+**helpers.md** contains a set of built-ins that declare a set of commonly used tags, constants and other useful things to help with creating content.

 [rednote(t="This chapter might get into some information that seems a bit complex because we haven't discussed the namespaces yet.
 You can either skip ahead and read up on namespaces first, then come back, or just follow along as best you can, and when you get to namespaces, it will probabnly seem like old hat by then.")]